Full Accessibility Plan for 2026-2029 – Printable Version (PDF)

 The FBCL procures various products and services that support its international bridge operations and employees.
 It has in place prescribed policy and guidelines to ensure best value for Canadians, pre-eminence of operational requirements, enhances access, competition and fairness to suppliers; and, stands the test of public scrutiny.

-The FBCL is dedicated to ensuring meaningful consideration to accessibility and inclusivity in all of its procurement activities, to progressively remove existing barriers and prevent future ones.
+The FBCL is dedicated to ensuring meaningful consideration to accessibility and inclusivity in all its procurement activities, to progressively remove existing barriers and prevent future ones.

 Initiative